I Thought About Killing You: Background and recording

-West first worked with American pop project Francis and the Lights on their 2016 single "Friends" alongside Bon Iver; West appeared in the song's music video.
+West first worked with American pop project Francis and the Lights on their 2016 single "Friends" alongside Bon Iver; he appeared in the song's music video.
 In addition to "I Thought About Killing You", Francis and the Lights helped produce Ye tracks "All Mine" and "Ghost Town".
 The project produced the song with West and Benny Blanco, while additional production was handled by Mike Dean, Andy C and Aaron Lammer.
 British grime rapper Wiley commented on West's TMZ interview in which he suggested slavery was a choice via Twitter on May 3, 2018, claiming in one of his tweets that "Slavery was not a choice it was forced upon us.
 We were born into it."
 Despite tweeting out against his remarks, Wiley described West as "very smart."
-The contributions of Wiley and fellow British rapper Skepta weren't revealed until the credits of Ye were updated on June 14, 2018 to show them as co-writers on "I Thought About Killing You".
+The contributions of Wiley and fellow rapper Skepta weren't revealed until the credits of Ye were updated on June 14, 2018, to show them as co-writers on "I Thought About Killing You".
 It stands along with "Yikes" as one of only two tracks on the album where the vocals are solely by West.

 West explained that he has had contemplations of suicide during an interview with The New York Times on June 25, 2018; the album was recorded that same year.
 When asked to what degree song's title was literal and metaphoric, West replied, "Oh yeah, I've thought about killing myself all the time.
 It's always an option and [expletive].
 Like Louis C.K. said, I flip through the manual.
 I weigh all the options.
 I'm just having this epiphany now because I didn't do it, but I did think it all the way through.
 But if I didn't think it all the way through, then it's actually maybe more of a chance of it happening."
 On June 14, 2018, West posted a tweet that indicated his thoughts linked to the song were about killing his ego, and West revealed that without his ego he is "Just Ye," giving potential context into why West titled his album as such.
-West's wife Kim Kardashian posted a photo to her Instagram with the caption "I thought about killing you" on August 15, though did not directly reference him.
+West's then-wife Kim Kardashian posted a photo to her Instagram with the caption "I thought about killing you" on August 15, though did not directly reference him.